-- Check first that the bells and tower are in a safe mechanical condition to ring (this is normally done by the steeple keeper or equivalent, but should always be done by someone with appropriate knowledge and experience) - Limit the amount of ringing in a session to no more than 15 minutes, and leave 72 hours before the next session - Restrict the number of ringers (just enough to ring) and ensure that they will not need assistance - Make sure bells can be rung which are 2 metres apart - If you want to ring all your bells, you will either need Perspex screens between bells or additional PPE - Limit the number of things that can harbour the virus and that different people may touch put away or mark off "clutter" that is not needed for ringing - Maintain good ventilation air changes are important in reducing the risk of virus transmission - Don't have refreshments in the tower
+- Check first that the bells and tower are in a safe mechanical condition to ring (this is normally done by the steeple keeper or equivalent, but should always be done by someone with appropriate knowledge and experience) - Limit the amount of ringing in a session to no more than 15 minutes, and leave 72 hours before the next session - Restrict the number of ringers (just enough to ring) and ensure that they will not need assistance - Make sure bells can be rung which are 2 metres apart.
+Also, where ropes fall in a straight line then 1.5m will be sufficient distance so long as ringers remain facing forwards into the centre of the ringing circle and the ringers opposite are at least 2m away. - Limit the number of things that can harbour the virus and that different people may touch put away or mark off "clutter" that is not needed for ringing - Maintain good ventilation air changes are important in reducing the risk of virus transmission - Don't have refreshments in the tower - Clean all surfaces in particular "touch points" regularly